What Are Egress Windows?

-If your basement windows are under ground level, you will need to have a well dug at the base of the window frame.
+If your basement windows are beneath ground level, you will need to have a well dug at the base of the window frame.
 This well needs to be at least 36 inches wide and 36 inches long.
-If the well is more than 44 inches deep, it will need an attached ladder or steps.
+If the well is more than 44 inches deep, it will need a permanent ladder or steps.

-It’s simple to add steps when you use timber or concrete blocks in the well.
-Plus, you can include several small landscaping features, like crushed rock or potted plants, to increase your curb appeal.
+Using timber or concrete blocks in the well makes it uncomplicated to install steps.
+Plus, you can include several small landscaping features, like crushed rock or potted plant.

-Basement windows can be located under a deck or porch as long as there’s enough room for an average-sized adult to escape.
-At minimum, there should be 36 inches between the top of the window well and the bottom of the deck or porch joists.
+There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.

-Because basement windows are an exit, they must open from the inside.
-Any screens, grilles or bars need to be removable from the inside.
-Both must be accomplished without keys or tools, because time is crucial in an emergency.
+Because basement windows are a way out, they must open from the inside.
+Any screens, grilles or bars need to be taken off from the inside without keys or tools.

-It’s also essential that basement windows can fully open.
-The window sash, or the moveable part of the window that holds the glass, shouldn’t impede the opening.
-This helps your family to quickly exit—or first responders to quickly enter.
+It’s also vital that basement windows can open entirely.
+The window sash shouldn’t obstruct the opening.
+This allows your family to quickly exit—or first responders to quickly enter.

-Local requirements for basement windows may be different.
+Local requirements for basement windows may differ.
 Check with Birmingham building officials to learn more about area guidelines.

-There are several types of windows that work well for basements and satisfy building code requirements.
+There are several kinds of windows that work well for basements and meet building code requirements.

-Casement windows are a good option for homeowners with not a lot of wall space.
-These windows operate like a door, swinging free to provide a spacious opening.
+Casement windows are a good option for not a lot of wall space.
+These windows work like a door, swinging free to provide a wide opening.

-Casement windows are opened by turning a handle.
-Pella® casement windows feature a crank that tidily folds away so it won't get in the way of curtains.
+Casement windows open by rotating a handle.
+Pella® casement windows use a crank that folds away.
+That way, the crank won't disrupt window treatments.

-Sliding windows are great for homeowners who have a large basement or want increased light.
-These windows have to be bigger because the opening is only half as wide as the window.
-This is due to the horizontal sliding sash.
+Sliding windows are great for adding more light to large basements.
+These windows have to be bigger, because the opening is only half as wide as the window.
+This is due to the sash, which slides horizontally.

-Sliding windows are opened by moving the sash, typically from left to right.
-Some Pella models feature extra-durable tandem nylon rollers, which provide even smoother operation.
+Sliding windows open by moving the sash from left to right.
+Some Pella models feature extra-durable tandem nylon rollers.
+These rollers deliver even more effortless operation.